tolitius/mount/doc/differences-from-component.md

 ### Objects vs. Namespaces

 One thing that feels a bit "unClojure" about Component is "Objects".
 Objects everywhere, and Objects for everything.
-This is how Component "separates explicit dependencies" and "clears the bounaries".
+This is how Component "separates explicit dependencies" and "clears the boundaries".

 This is also how an Object Oriented language does it, which does not leave a lot of room for functions: with Component most of the functions are _methods_ which is an important distinction.